Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Conclusion and a Conjecture

 This paper is devoted to developing the Lyapunov function with clear physical meaning for stability analysis for chemical reaction networks.
 We have attempted to address this issue by establishing approximation from a microscopic concept of CRNs, the scaling non-equilibrium potential, to the macroscopic notation of the candidate Lyapunov function.
 After rewriting the Chemical Master Equation skillfully, we have succeeded in implementing the approximation and transformed the ODE into a PDE, which together with the developed boundary condition yields the Lyapunov Function PDEs.
-And then, we have proved that the solution (if exists) of the PDEs is dissipative, and thus has great potential to become a Lyapunov function.
-Next, we have applied the Lyapunov Function PDEs to complex-balanced CRNs and general CRNs with $1$-dimensional stoichiometric subspace, and constructed a solution for these two cases, respectively, to act as a Lyapunov function rendering the respective system to be locally asymptotically stable.
-Finally, we have extended the applications of the Lyapunov Function PDEs to some special CRNs with more than $2$-dimensional stoichiometric subspace, and proved that the PDEs also work validly for them in stability analysis by generating a solution as an available Lyapunov function.
+And then, we have proved that the solution (if exists) of the PDEs is dissipative, and thus has great potential to become a Lyapunov function. {Next, we have applied the Lyapunov Function PDEs to complex-balanced CRNs and general CRNs with $1$-dimensional stoichiometric subspace.
+For both cases, we construct their solutions that can act as Lyapunov functions rendering the respective system to be locally asymptotically stable.} Finally, we have extended the applications of the Lyapunov Function PDEs to some special CRNs with more than $2$-dimensional stoichiometric subspace, and {showed} that the PDEs also work validly for them in stability analysis.

 Notwithstanding the performance illustrated by the Lyapunov Function PDEs is very encouraging, there are still some problems needed to be explored in the future.
 One of the most urgent problems is to prove that the Lyapunov Function PDEs CAN or CANNOT serve for general CRNs with more than $2$-dimensional stoichiometric subspace.
 This may be an extremely arduous task, however, we are inclined to think they can.
-We summarize the proof task as a conjecture: ``\textit{For any chemical reaction network that admits a stable positive equilibrium, if the boundary complex set is equipped properly, then the Lyapunov Function PDEs induced by this network have a solution qualified as a Lyapunov function to suggest the network to be locally asymptotically stable at the equilibrium."}
+We summarize the proof task as a conjecture: ``\textit{For any mass action system that admits a stable positive equilibrium, if the boundary complex set is equipped properly, then the Lyapunov Function PDEs induced by this system have a solution qualified as a Lyapunov function to suggest the system to be locally asymptotically stable at the equilibrium."} {The converse problem is also interesting, i.e., will all Lyapunov functions be solutions to the PDEs in some sense?}